MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/aa4am/maturity/overview.md

+---
+title: "Center of Excellence (CoE) Command Line Interface (CLI) ALM Accelerator maturity model"
+description: "Apply Power Platform Maturity to decide when to ise ALM Accelerator using the Center of Excellence (CoE) and Command Line Interface (CLI)"
+keywords:
+author: Grant-Archibald-MS
+ms.author: garchib
+manager: pladhani
+ms.custom: ""
+ms.date: 10/20/2021
+ms.service: power-platform
+ms.topic: "article"
+ms.reviewer: jimholtz
+search.audienceType:
+  - admin
+search.app:
+  - PowerApps
+  - Powerplatform
+---

 # Maturity Model

-The [Power CAT adoption maturity model](https://powerapps.microsoft.com/en-us/blog/power-cat-adoption-maturity-model-repeatable-patterns-for-successful-power-platform-adoption/) provides a set of levels and capabilities that can be used to evaluate usage of the Application Lifecycle Management (ALM) and how the ALM Accelerator for Advanced Makers (AA4AM) can assist.
+The [Power CAT adoption maturity model](https://powerapps.microsoft.com/blog/power-cat-adoption-maturity-model-repeatable-patterns-for-successful-power-platform-adoption/) provides a set of levels and capabilities that can be used to evaluate usage of the Application Lifecycle Management (ALM) and how the ALM Accelerator for Advanced Makers (AA4AM) can assist.

 ## Quick Start